top of page

 In general, Trenitalia offers more times and more routes, but if you're going from Milan to Rome, there's an Italo train every 20 minutes, so that's certainly a contender.

-But if you wanted to know which train company often ranks among the Top 5 in Europe, if not the Top 1, it's Trenitalia!
+If you've read through this entire article and you're still curious to know which train company often ranks among the Top 5 in Europe, if not the Top 1, it's Trenitalia!
 This is based on timeliness, cleanliness, and overall professionalism.

 The logo for Only A Bag.